superyicheng/Easybase/README.md

 ### What It Does

 AI performs poorly with too much context, but needs accumulated knowledge to give good answers.
-Easybase solves both: knowledge persists as chunk files across sessions, and only the relevant chunks are retrieved per query. **Total context stays ~1500 tokens regardless of how large the knowledge base grows.**
+Easybase solves both: knowledge persists as chunk files across sessions, and **every piece of useful information is extracted and delivered to the AI — everything else is abstracted away.**

+The manifest abstracts the entire knowledge base into a compact structural overview.
+When the AI needs specific detail, Easybase retrieves all the relevant chunks in full.
+The AI always gets complete useful information, never truncated, never diluted by irrelevant content.

 ### Strengths

+- **All useful information, nothing else** — Relevant chunks are loaded in full.
+Everything outside the query's scope is abstracted in the manifest — present as structure, not as noise.
 - **Zero dependencies** — Single Python file, standard library only.
 Drop it into any project.
 - **Scales without slowing down** — Search time is proportional to matches, not corpus size.
 10 chunks and 10,000 chunks search equally fast for specific terms.
 - **Modified BM25 for knowledge bases** — IDF floor prevents common domain terms from being ignored.
 Reference weighting automatically boosts foundational chunks.